L'Officiel Hommes: Controversy

-Andre Saraiva tagged and defaced National Park property in 2015:
+Editor Andre Saraiva tagged and defaced National Park property in 2015:

 "As the best-known artist who has tagged in a national park, Saraiva has become a favorite target ever since his signature "OX" mark, revered when it adorns man-made structures, popped up on a boulder the size of a large dog kennel at Joshua Tree.
 He cofounded his error by denying that the boulder was in the park.
 Answering critics, he posted on Instagram saying his work was "made with love at friends privet back yard and not your national park! [sic]."

 Readers then used Google satellite maps, latitude and longitude coordinates and their own field notes to pinpoint the boulder's exact location — inside the park.
 Facing a torrent of criticism, Saraiva had scrawled, his lawyer acknowledged, what he described as an "insignificant" artistic expression on the rock, using water-based paint that was erased a few days later.
 The attorney also demanded that Modern Hiker take down its article, saying it made Saraiva the target of "oppressive and unjustified messages that seriously harm his professional and private life."

 Modern Hiker's lawyers replied that defacing a national park is prohibited under federal law and may be punishable by a fine and imprisonment.
 The article remained on the website.
 On 1 April, Saraiva paid a fine of $275 to the U.S. District Court in Los Angeles, officials said.
 He could not be reached for comment."

-Under the direction of André Saraiva, in winter 2012, Benicio Del Toro appears on the winter cover of L'Officiel Hommes, looking dapper in his trademark suit and smoldering stare while carrying the stark naked and unconscious woman.
+Under the direction of André Saraiva, in winter 2012, Benicio del Toro appears on the winter cover of L'Officiel Hommes, looking dapper in his trademark suit and smoldering stare while carrying the stark naked and unconscious woman.
 The André Saraiva-shot cover is unarguably a bit disturbing.
 As Styleite notes, "What exactly is supposed to have happened right before the shot was taken?
 Is she a damsel in distress that was just saved by del Toro (because that would have some pretty sexist undertones), or is it something more sinister?"

 Again in summer 2013, Kanye West and Kim Kardashian appears nude on the summer cover.
-L'Officiel Homme commissioned Nick Knight from SHOWstudio to shoot a classic story of the duo for their launch during Paris Fashion Week.
+L'Officiel Hommes commissioned Nick Knight from SHOWstudio to shoot a classic story of the duo for their launch during Paris Fashion Week.